Poyntonophrynus

 Poyntonophrynus, also known as pygmy toads, are a genus consisting of ten true toad species native to Sub-Saharan Africa.
 Originally, all Poyntonophrynus species were included in the genus Bufo.
 The genus was split due to large enough taxonomic divergence as evidenced by molecular markers.
-The genus is named in honour of John C. Poynton, South African herpetologist, with phrynus being Greek for toad.
+The genus is named in honour of John Charles Poynton, South African herpetologist, with phrynus being Greek for toad.

 Taxonomy and systematics

 Poyntonophrynus corresponds to the former Bufo vertebralis group.
 Poyntonophrynus is the sister taxon of Mertensophryne.
 Some molecular studies have suggested polyphyly of Poyntonophrynus, but the conclusion is likely to have been caused by sequences representing a different species than assumed.